top of page

 On the disbandment of Anti-Aircraft Command in 1955, 428 HAA Regiment RA (TA) The Princess Beatrice

-with 457 Regiment and became P Battery with Q Battery in Cosham and R Battery in Gosport while the Headquarters
+amalgamated with 457 Regiment and became P Battery with Q Battery in Cosham and R Battery in Gosport while

 On 30th April the Regiment celebrated its Centenary with a Regimental Parade in Portsmouth at